Writer's block: Other techniques

 Other ways to cope come from ideas such as The Brand Emotions Scale for Writers (BESW).
 Using the framework of the Differential Emotions Scale, the BESW works with grouping emotions into either states or traits and then classifying them as positive, negative passive, or negative active.
 Researchers can assess subjects, giving writers a chance to get more work done if left in the right emotional state, since data suggests that writers with positive emotions tend to express more than writers with negative passive or negative active.
 Scholars and researchers such as Mandy Bamber suggest practicing meditation to reduce negative moods like stress and anxiety.
 Bamber's team conducted a study on 40 university students who showed signs of anxiety.
 After practicing mindfulness and meditation exercises, 33 out of the 40 showed significant decreases in stress and anxiety levels.

 Anne Johnstone suggests a couple of strategies to help with writer's block.
 When one finds oneself unable to generate content, Johnstone suggests "recopying a well-liked piece" of one's own to help generate ideas.
 Johnstone states that individuals who are articulate orally but struggle with writing and forming their ideas into sentences on paper should try tape-recording themselves and later transcribing it onto paper.

+Feedback from professors, teachers, peers, and bosses can also help the process of overcoming writer's block.
+In a self-reported survey of college students whom were asked about their writing experiences as English majors, over 55% of them claimed that they used peer review as a tool for writer's block.

+Students who have stronger reading habits are also less likely to experience writer's block.

+More recently, it has been suggested that generative AI be utilized to overcome writer’s block.
+In this context, the term does not refer to ghostwriting, but rather to a form of interaction with large language models (LLMs) intended to stimulate the creative process.